MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 therefore bring to the cache, which has faster access times then Main Memory.

 - CPU is intercepted by the cache.
 The cache will ask if it has 6000 but CPU doesn't know CACHE exists.
 CPUS asks for 6000 but cache will check and if it does have it will give it him.
-If the CPU asks for 6000 every tiem teh cache will be checked first and if it is not there then cache will fatch a block of words around 6000 then forward that one request to the CPU.
+If the CPU asks for 6000 every time the cache will be checked first and if it is not there then cache will fetch a block of words around 6000 then forward that one request to the CPU.
 It will only forward 6000 but it is grabbing a group of the numbers because it might need something related to it.
 - Then i might ask for 6001 and cache will say I have it
-- but once it asks for 6006 it will check itself if it idoesn't have it then it will grab it and with some wrods around in to get more `hits` for later.
+- but once it asks for 6006 it will check itself if it doesn't have it then it will grab it and with some words around in to get more `hits` for later.
 Programs tend to run in `linear order`

 The program of the CPU and everything - everything goes in order